witoldolszyk/DeviceMonitor/README.md

  Chosen for its standalone components, signals, and enhanced reactive programming features, supporting efficient change detection and clear separation of concerns.

 ### RxJS:

 Used for managing real-time data streams and reactive programming, allowing dynamic responses to data and filter changes.

 ### Tailwind CSS:

 Implemented for rapid styling with utility classes, providing a consistent and responsive UI.

 ## Architectural Choices

 ### Standalone Component Design:

-Enhances modularity and flexibility by allowing components to function independently of Angular modules.
+The application uses Angular’s standalone components, enhancing modularity and flexibility.
+This approach enables components to function independently of Angular modules, making it easier to scale into a modular structure if needed.

 ### Reactive State Management: